 We are all aware that the requirements and workload of higher education workers (academic and professional staff in universities) have radically changed over the past decade or two.
 Student numbers have increased alongside expectations that students will have excellent learning experiences while they develop the skills and abilities to prepare them for work (Department of Education and Training, 2016).
 Previously the Office of Learning and Teaching (and its earlier manifestations) offered support and incentive (through grants, awards and fellowships) to university staff to explore, identify, develop and evaluate a variety of teaching ideas, resources and methods to enhance teaching and learning outcomes.
 The intention of the Sharing ideas, resources and experiences network is to bring academic and professional staff together across institutions and provide a space to explore ways to support each other as we strive to help our Students as they Transition into and across university, acquire the skills and abilities to Achieve their desired goals while being Retained so they can Successfully graduate.
 The network members will therefore be asked to discuss their own approaches to supporting our diverse cohorts; promote any resources they use to assist in enhancing the university experience of their students and share ideas about how they manage their workloads while supporting their students to reach for the STARS.

-The success of the first meeting network meeting, attended by close to 50 university staff who engaged in the opportunity to shape SIREN’s future, has prompted its continuation and a call for those intending to participate to:
+The success of the first meeting network meeting, attended by close to 50 university staff who engaged in the opportunity to shape SIREN’s future, prompted its continuation and a change in the way we developed the Network.
+It now includes this call for those intending to participate to:

 - Contact one of the group convenors (listed below) regarding input they may be willing to share with others